$\otimes$-Frobenius functors and exact module categories

 \begin{remark} We call a tensor category $\C$ {\it weakly unimodular} iff there exists a unimodular tensor category in the Morita class of $\C$, or equivalently if $\C$ admits a unimodular module category.
-Proposition~\ref{prop:uni-tensor-Frob} shows that there are no \Frob functors $F\colon\C\to\D$ from a tensor category $\C$ that is not weakly unimodular into a tensor category $\D$ that is weakly unimodular.
-For instance, take $\C$ to be the tensor category of representations of the Taft Hopf algebra.
-In \cite{yadav2023unimodular}, it is proven that $\C$ does not admit unimodular module categories.
-Thus, we can conclude that $\C$ does not admit a \Frob functor into any weakly unimodular category. \end{remark}
+An example of a non weakly unimodular category is category of representations of the Taft Hopf algebra \cite{yadav2023unimodular}.
+Proposition~\ref{prop:uni-tensor-Frob} shows that there are no \Frob functors from a finite tensor category that is not weakly unimodular into one that is weakly unimodular. \end{remark}